BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Thermodynamic geometry of the R-BTZ black hole

-We discuss the thermodynamic geometry of the charged rotating BTZ black hole for both the Ruppeiner and geometrothermodynamic (GTD) formalisms.
+We discuss the thermodynamic geometry of the rotating BTZ black hole for both the Ruppeiner and geometrothermodynamic (GTD) formalisms.
 The Ruppeiner metric is defined as the negative hessian of entropy with respect to other extensive variables.
-Therefore it is only the fixed $(J,Q)$ ensemble which holds good in the Ruppeiner formalism as both $J$ and $Q$ are extensive thermodynamic quantities.\\
+Therefore it is only the fixed $(J)$ ensemble which holds good in the Ruppeiner formalism as $J$ is an extensive thermodynamic quantity whereas $\Omega$ is not.\\

-The other thermodynamic ensembles namely: the fixed $(\Omega,\Phi)$ ensemble, fixed $(J,\Phi)$ ensemble and the fixed $(\Omega,Q)$ ensemble comprise of intensive variables like $\Omega$ and $\Phi$ which are the angular velocity and electric potential of the charged rotating BTZ black hole respectively.
-Therefore these thermodynamic ensembles do not hold good as per the definition of the Ruppeiner metric.
-We therefore discuss the thermodynamic geometry of all these ensembles in the GTD formalism which is defined on a multi-dimensional phase space that comprises of both the extensive and intensive variables of the thermodynamic system.
-The GTD formalism is therefore the appropriate geometric formalism for discussing all the thermodynamic ensembles.\\
+Therefore the fixed $(\Omega)$ ensemble do not hold good as per the definition of the Ruppeiner metric.
+We therefore discuss the thermodynamic geometry of the fixed $(\Omega)$ ensemble in the GTD formalism which is defined on a multi-dimensional phase space that comprises of both the extensive and intensive variables of the thermodynamic system.
+The GTD formalism is therefore the appropriate geometric formalism for discussing both the thermodynamic ensembles.\\

-We first discuss the Ruppeiner geometry of the charged rotating BTZ black hole in the fixed $(J,Q)$ ensemble where we observe a curvature singularity in the Ruppeiner scalar curve only for the Kaniadakis entropy case.
-We then discuss the GTD geometry of the black hole for all the thermodynamic ensembles, where we observe curvature singularities in the GTD scalar curves for all the non-extensive entropy cases.
+We first discuss the Ruppeiner geometry of the rotating BTZ black hole in the fixed $(J)$ ensemble where we observe a curvature singularity in the Ruppeiner scalar curve only for the Kaniadakis entropy case.
+We then discuss the GTD geometry of the black hole for both the thermodynamic ensembles, where we observe curvature singularities in the GTD scalar curves in Kaniadakis entropy case only.
 These curvature singularities are seen to occur exactly at the points where we saw divergences in the corresponding heat capacity curves in the previous section.